Table of Contents

-Polycystic ovary syndrome (PCOS) is a condition that occurs when an imbalance of hormone levels in a woman’s body causes cysts (say: "sists") to form in the ovaries.
+Polycystic ovary syndrome (PCOS) is a condition that occurs when cysts form on a woman’s ovaries.
+An imbalance of hormone levels in a woman’s body causes the cysts to form.
 The cysts are like tiny, fluid-filled balloons.

 Other signs and symptoms of PCOS may include:

 - Overweight and obesity

 - Excessive hair growth on the face, nipple area, chest, lower abdomen, and thighs

 - Pelvic pain

 Women who have PCOS are also more likely to have type 2 diabetes, high blood pressure and high cholesterol, and triglycerides.
 Together with obesity, these conditions are known as the “metabolic syndrome.”